The Singh Lab

 •PhD students and postdocs: supervise junior members of the lab.

-Text and ideas in places borrowed from Rubén Rellán-Álvarez and Borill Lab.
+Text and ideas in places borrowed from Rubén Rellán-Álvarez, Langdale and Rhee Lab.